axelvaldez/radical-companies/_posts/2023-01-13-lazy-greedy-cowardly.markdown

      quoting authorities</th>
     <td style="width:60%; ">
      <p>Name dropping is a tool of competition.</p>
-     <p>In the FIAT world, you have to build up your credibility before people listen to you, and quoting “experts,” “authorities,” and other well known people builds your credibility.</p>
+     <p>In the FIAT world, you have to build up your credibility before people listen to you, and quoting &ldquo;experts,” “authorities,&rdquo; and other well known people builds your credibility.</p>
      <p>So, you learn to do it all the time hoping that one day it will let you get in the real race.</p>
     </td>
    </tr>